inspec/inspec-aws/docs/resources/aws_amplify_apps.md

 ## Parameters

-This resource does not require any mandate parameters.
+This resource does not require any mandatory parameters.

-For additional information, see the [AWS documentation on AWS Amplify App](https://docs.aws.amazon.com/amplify/latest/APIReference/API_App.html).
+For additional information, see the [AWS documentation on the `AWS::Amplify::App` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-amplify-app.html).

 ## Properties